© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Nant Helygog ring cairn is a scheduled monument protected by Cadw under reference ME247.
 View the official record →

-Nant Helygog ring cairn is a prehistoric funerary monument located in Meirionnydd, Wales, and dates to the Bronze Age.
+Nant Helygog ring cairn is a Neolithic or Bronze Age funerary monument located in Meirionnydd, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME247.

 Nant Helygog ring cairn dates from the prehistoric period, and is classified as a ring cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Nant Helygog ring cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME247.